Codecademy/docs/content/open-source/concepts/graphql/graphql.md

 ## Why Adopt GraphQL?

-Before discussing GraphQL, developers should be familiar with RESTful architecture.
-One of REST's disadvantages is it can result in an excessive number of [HTTP](https://www.codecademy.com/resources/docs/general/http) queries or too much data being fetched.
-Alternatively, GraphQL allows developers to ask for specific data instead of fetching a large object with all of the data every time.
+Before adopting GraphQL, developers should be familiar with RESTful architecture.

+- One of REST's disadvantages is it can result in an excessive number of [HTTP](https://www.codecademy.com/resources/docs/general/http) queries or too much data being fetched.
+- Alternatively, GraphQL allows developers to ask for specific data instead of fetching a large object with all of the data every time.
 There is no room for errors like underfetching and overfetching with GraphQL.
-Finally, GraphQL allows developers to easily integrate with [databases](https://www.codecademy.com/resources/docs/general/database), [JSON](https://www.codecademy.com/resources/docs/general/json) files, RESTful APIs, and cloud services.
+- Finally, GraphQL allows developers to easily integrate with [databases](https://www.codecademy.com/resources/docs/general/database), [JSON](https://www.codecademy.com/resources/docs/general/json) files, RESTful APIs, and cloud services.

 ## How GraphQL Works